salgadoLeandro/NauD3Ddemo/README.md

 'start_rtr_cornellbox_08.bat' runs a cornell box ray tracing demo.

 'start_all_tests' executes a script that will run all demos 5 times, and generate a profile for each execution in an 'output' folder.
-It must be executed in Administrator Mode.
+It must be executed in Administrator Mode, and it must be in focus until the end of execution.